e2b-dev/expo-with-s3-cache/README.md

     You can see all the variables supported by the script in the [`example.ts`](example.ts) file.

+    > **Note**: By default, the Sandboxes are located in the `us-west1` GCP region.
+Consider placing your cache bucket in the same region to avoid increased latency.

 3. Create a new sandbox

     ```ts